PhD'18 (medieval and early modern European history) University of Chicago

 Medieval and early modern Europe; Western and Central Europe; Holy Roman Empire, Bohemia, and Habsburg Monarchy; governance, nobility, and institutional development; nationalism and identity

-Assembly, Dissent, and Political Cohesion: The Bohemian Regional Assembly in the Fifteenth Century
+Assembly, Dissent, and Political Cohesion: Bohemian Institutional Development in the Fifteenth Century

-Lisa Scott is a PhD candidate in history, concentrating on late medieval and early modern Europe.
-Her dissertation, “Assembly, Dissent, and Political Cohesion: Bohemian Representative Assemblies in the Fifteenth Century,” examines the emergence and development of political institutions in the Czech lands.
+Lisa Scott's dissertation examines the emergence and development of political institutions in the Czech lands.
 She argue that the assembly created a forum for people of a variety of statuses to exert some control over the administration of the kingdom.
 Yet, the position of these people and entities was always relative to the authority commanded by other institutions, including the church, the monarchy, the estates, and the Land Court, and was strongest when both the church and the monarchy were weak.
 By reevaluating the assumptions made about the social, political, and religious structures represented in these assemblies, her dissertation advances our understanding of conceptions of sovereignty and the role institutions played in the development of governing structures in Europe.
 Bohemia's place on the periphery of Latin Christendom invites questions about belonging and diversity and provides an opportunity to reexamine whether models generalized from the study of particularly prominent Western European polities can be applied more generally.

 She conducted research for her dissertation with the support of 2014–15 US Student IIE Fulbright Award in the Czech Republic and has also received support from the Division of the Social Sciences, the Agnes and Nathan Janco Travel Grant Fund, a Kunstadter Travel Grant, and the Procházka Funds.
 She holds an AM in history from the University of Chicago, a masters of arts in teaching (MAT) in secondary social studies from Johns Hopkins University, and a BA in history from Johns Hopkins University.